Choaib-ELMADI/risc-v-on-de1-soc-fpga/README.md

 ## Related Work

 If you're new to Verilog or want to brush up on the basics, check out this repo: [Getting Started with Verilog](https://github.com/Choaib-ELMADI/getting-started-with-verilog)

+If you're looking for a deeper dive into processor architecture, including detailed experiments and more advanced implementations, check out: [RISC-V Deep Dive on FPGA](https://github.com/Choaib-ELMADI/risc-v-deep-dive-on-fpga)